 For example, a doctor who contracts coronavirus will likely be required to self-isolate until they are no longer infectious; he or she may likely be entitled to short-term disability benefits.
 Conversely, a lawyer who contracts coronavirus but is able to perform their work from home in self-isolation would not be eligible for short term disability benefits.

-South Florida Short Term Disability Claims Attorneys at Lawlor, White & Murphey Fight to Get Workers the Benefits They Are Entitled To
+Fort Lauderdale Short Term Disability Claims Lawyers at Lawlor, White & Murphey Fight to Get Workers the Benefits They Are Entitled To

-When you have been denied short-term disability benefits after contracting coronavirus, the experienced attorneys of Lawlor, White & Murphey are ready to fight to get you the coverage you deserve.
+When you have been denied short-term disability benefits after contracting coronavirus, the experienced Fort Lauderdale Short Term Disability Claims Lawyers of Lawlor, White & Murphey are ready to fight to get you the coverage you deserve.
 If you’ve been denied coverage by your insurer, our firm can help you understand the insurance company’s reasons for the denial and work with you to prepare an appeal letter and collect documentation or other evidence needed to address the insurer’s concerns, such as medical verification or income information.

 We are prepared to aggressively negotiate on your behalf to get you the disability benefits you are entitled to under your policy.
 If necessary, we can take your claim to court to get your insurer to pay out the compensation you deserve.

-Contact Lawlor, White & Murphey Today to Schedule a Case Evaluation to Learn More about Short-Term Disability Claims
+Contact Lawlor, White & Murphey Today to Schedule a Case Evaluation With Our Dedicated Fort Lauderdale Short Term Disability Claims Lawyers to Learn More about Your Legal Rights and Options

-If you are having trouble getting your insurer to approve your short term disability claim after you’ve been put out of work due to COVID-19, let the attorneys of Lawlor, White & Murphey fight to get you the disability benefits you deserve.
-Contact us today to set up a consultation with one of our South Florida attorneys to learn more about your legal rights and options.
+If you are having trouble getting your insurer to approve your short-term disability claim after you’ve been put out of work due to COVID-19, let the attorneys of Lawlor, White & Murphey fight to get you the disability benefits you deserve.
+Contact us today to set up a consultation with one of our Fort Lauderdale Short Term Disability Claims Lawyers to learn more about your legal rights and options.
 Our firm is fully capable of handling your case on a virtual basis while you recover from coronavirus and with respect for social distancing requirements.